 What is Spatchcocking?

-Preparing Grilled Spatchcocked Chicken
+Preparing Grilled Spatchcock Chicken

-When you make Grilled Spatchcocked Chicken, you cut the backbone out (save it for making broth) and flatten the bird to increase the cooking surface.
-I adapted Martha Stewart's recipe and the combination of onion, garlic, herbs, olive oil, and lemon in the rub made it super good.
+When you make Grilled Spatchcocked Chicken, you cut the backbone out (save it for making homemade chicken broth) and flatten the bird to increase the cooking surface.
+I adapted Martha Stewart's recipe, and the combination of onion, garlic, herbs, olive oil, and lemon in the rub made it super good.
 In the one shown below, I used olive oil, garlic, lemon juice, rosemary, thyme, and oregano.
 Oh my!
 It's good.

 Watch the video above to see how to cut the backbone out.

-Mark Bitman, on the other hand, simply put a little olive oil, salt, pepper, and peeled garlic cloves on it right before roasting (which he did in an oven probably at 375F or 400F degrees, but he didn't say), and his turkey looked terrific.
+Mark Bitman, on the other hand, put a little olive oil, salt, pepper, and peeled garlic cloves on it right before roasting (which he did in an oven probably at 375F or 400F degrees, but he didn't say), and his turkey looked terrific.
 Take a look at my Easy Oven Roasted Spatchcocked Chicken.
 It's SO easy.

 Sometimes Ya Gotta Eat Fat